 COVID-19 Research Recovery Grants

-In response to significant and ongoing challenges that emerged during the COVID-19 pandemic, Northwestern University established the COVID-19 Research Recovery Grant Program for 2021-2022 to help mitigate the disruption to faculty members’ research.
-This program is intended to assist faculty whose research or creative work has been markedly delayed, interrupted or otherwise disrupted as a result of the COVID-19 pandemic.
+In response to significant and ongoing challenges that emerged during the COVID-19 pandemic, Northwestern University has renewed the COVID-19 Research Recovery Grant Program for 2022-23 to help mitigate the disruption to faculty members’ research.
+This program was established in 2021-22 to assist faculty whose research or creative work has been markedly delayed, interrupted or otherwise disrupted as a result of the COVID-19 pandemic.

-Two levels of grants, Purple grants up to $50,000 and White grants up to $15,000, are available for pre-tenure faculty with a demonstrated need for recovery funds.
+Two levels of grants, Purple and White grants, are available for pre-tenure faculty and tenured associate professors with a demonstrated need for recovery funds.
 Eligible faculty members can submit one proposal for the most appropriate grant level based on their individual research recovery needs.
-Priority is given to those who are in their final three years before tenure review after accounting for clock extensions already granted and who have had significant caregiving responsibilities during the period of the pandemic.
+For both assistant and associate professors, priority is given to those who have had significant caregiving responsibilities during the period of the pandemic.

-The COVID-19 Research Recovery Grant Program is intended for pre-tenure faculty members in Bienen, McCormick, Medill, SESP, SoC and Weinberg, with priority given to those who are in their final three years before tenure review after accounting for clock extensions already granted and who have had significant caregiving responsibilities during the period of the pandemic.
+The COVID-19 Research Recovery Grant Program is intended for pre-tenure faculty members and tenured associate professors in Bienen, McCormick, Medill, SESP, SoC and Weinberg.
+For both assistant and associate professors, priority is given to those who have had significant caregiving responsibilities during the period of the pandemic.

-Any applicants in humanities, social sciences, and arts fields not selected for the COVID-19 Research Recovery Grant automatically will be considered for a Provost Grant for Research in Humanities, Social Sciences, and the Arts.
+Faculty members who received a COVID-19 Research Recovery Grant in 2021-2022 are not eligible in 2022-2023.
+Any applicants in humanities, social sciences, and arts fields not selected for the COVID-19 Research Recovery Grant automatically will be considered for a Provost Grant for Research in Humanities, Social Sciences, and the Arts (HSSA).

 Proposals will be judged on:

-- Potential impact of funding on recovery from COVID-19 disruption to research, on promotion and tenure progress, and on the applicant’s body of research or creative work
+- Potential impact of funding on recovery from COVID-19 disruption to research, on promotion and tenure progress or promotion to full professor progress, and on the applicant’s body of research or creative work

-- Magnitude and nature of disruption to research due to COVID-19; academic, scholarly or creative merit and originality of the applicant’s research or creative work; potential for significant contribution to the field; and anticipated research or creative output and dissemination, including, for example, publications, papers, future grant applications, performance, etc.
+- Magnitude and nature of disruption to research due to COVID-19; academic, scholarly or creative merit and originality of the applicant’s research or creative work; and anticipated research or creative output and dissemination, including, for example, publications, papers, future grant applications, performance, etc.

 Grant proposals will be reviewed by a selection committee composed of faculty and Office of the Provost representatives.
 Priority consideration will be given to applicants whose research has been significantly disrupted due to primary caregiving responsibilities during the pandemic.

-COVID-19 Research Recovery Grants will provide up to $50,000 for Purple grants or up to $15,000 for White grants, to be paid into faculty discretionary accounts during FY22.
+COVID-19 Research Recovery Grants funds will be paid into faculty discretionary accounts during FY23.
 Funds must be used by Aug.
-31, 2023.
+31, 2024.
 Submit one proposal for the most appropriate grant level based on your individual research recovery needs.
 Indirect costs will not be charged.